lienne/PixelMart/README.md

 ## Usage

 - **Authentication:**
-  Users will be redirected to Auth0’s Universal Login (or use Auth0 Lock if you choose) for sign-up and login.
+  Users will be redirected to Auth0’s Universal Login for sign-up and login.

 - **Dashboard:**
   Once authenticated, users can access their dashboard, update their profile, and manage their listings.